David S. Nahom

-David Sisto Nahom is a United States Air Force lieutenant general who serves as the commander of the Alaskan Command, Eleventh Air Force, and Alaskan North American Aerospace Defense Region.
+David Sisto Nahom is a retired United States Air Force lieutenant general who served as the commander of the Alaskan Command, Eleventh Air Force, and Alaskan North American Aerospace Defense Region.
 He previously served as the deputy chief of staff for plans and programs from 2019 to 2022.

 Nahom was born in Brookfield, Connecticut and attended the University of Colorado.